deatrich/linux-home-server/linux-server.md

 enter ^G (meaning hold the CONTROL key while pressing the **g** key) to get some help.

+Since *vi* is a traditional editor for UNIX-like systems, then some commands automatically invoke that editor unless you indicate otherwise.
+Some example commands are:

+  * crontab -e
+  * visudo
+  * vipw

+You can control which editor is invoked by setting the **EDITOR** shell variable in your $HOME/.bashrc shell configuration file, or you can pass it on the command-line:

+    $ EDITOR=nano crontab -e

+Note that there are various ways to specify a path to something in your home directory:

+  * $HOME/.bashrc
+  * ~/.bashrc
+  * /home/yourlogin/.bashrc

 ### Getting Going with the Command-Line

 For people without much command-line experience it is important to get going